 Grandfather clocks consist of various parts that work together to make the clock function properly and give accurate time.
 An antique and new grandfather clock might have differences in what clock parts they have, especially when it comes to grandfather clock movement.
 Older and antique clocks always have mechanical cable or chain mechanism, while newer models of grandfather clocks can have quartz battery-operated movement.

 The outer wooden or metal structure of the clock that houses all the internal components is called grandfather clock case or clock cabinet.
 Traditional grandfather clocks have a classic case with small differences, but current grandfather clocks have a wide variety of shapes - from minimalistic to U-shaped grandfather clocks.

 To explain grandfather clock parts in a simpler manner, we are going to divide the case to three parts: top, middle and base.

-The Grandfather's Clock Top is called Hood or Bonnet and it houses the movement.
-The hood includes the Crown (the upper part) and the Face (the front part).
+Common grandfather clock tops are called Hood or Bonnet and it houses the movement.
+The hood includes the Crown (the upper part) and Face (the front part).

-The split pediment crown in the center has a finial (sometimes also called an eagle), it is a wood or cast brass decoration.
-Some grandfather clock models also have two finials or spires on the sides of split pediment.
+The grandfather clock split pediment or swan's neck crown has a center finial (sometimes also called an eagle), it is a wood or cast brass decoration.
+Some grandfather clock models add wooded accents, such as two finials or spires on the sides of split pediment.